MrMR-711/Web-Chemistry-Lab/README.md

 ## 🚀 Project Goal

-This project is the result of the effort and passion of two students interested in chemistry, **Mohammad Rashno and Hamidreza Sepahvand**.
+This project is the result of the effort and passion of two students interested in chemistry, **Mohammad Rashnou and Hamidreza Sepahvand**.
 We have created this virtual laboratory with the aim of **facilitating the learning of chemistry concepts** for students and science enthusiasts.
 We hope the Element Lab can open a new window into the fascinating and complex world of elements for you and provide a pleasant and educational experience. 🌍🔬

 ## 🌐 Web-App Access